Nelson-Lucas/Python-Data-Analysis/Prediction the Home Prices with Scikit-Learn/Readme.md

 Tools used: Python, Jupyter Notebook, Scipy, Pandas, Scikit-Learn and Numpy
 Requirements: Python, Pip Install (To install the modules above) and some IDE for development, in the development of the project Jupyter Notebook was used.

+*The name of the files and of the methods/classes/responses are in Portuguese